The Police Will Arrest Someone for Disorderly Conduct When They're Not Being DisorderlyContact Schmierlaw if You are Charged with Disorderly Conduct

 Whether you've been accused of disturbing the peace, being drunk in public, or any other behaviors that constitute disorderly conduct, it's important to know the consequences of a plea bargain or criminal conviction.
 Although these cases rarely rise to the level of felonious conduct, you should understand how being convicted of even a minor misdemeanor can impact you.
-And while a disorderly conduct or disorderly person charge may seem like no big deal, conviction could affect your gun rights as well.
+And while a disorderly conduct or disorderly person charge may seem like no big deal, a conviction could affect your gun rights as well.

 Law Office of James G. Schmier, PLLC